Nekroze/codeforthought/chapter/source.rst

 ``.txt``) that can be edited using anything that can write a simple text file although some editors have better support for programming.

+We could start an entire war over which editor is the best to use, we covered some of the common choices in the :ref:`Introduction` and left it to you to research and decide what you like the best.
+Experiment away, that's what we are here to do.

 Another important thing about source files is that they usually have some kind of entry point.
 An entry point is usually a function called ``main`` that is the start of our programs execution.